 Township Real Estate Tax

 One mill of real estate tax is equal to one dollar for each $1,000 of a property’s assessed value.
-To figure the real estate tax owed for a given year, you multiply a property’s assessed value by the millage rate (expressed as mills x .001).
+To figure the real estate tax owed for a given year,multiply a property’s assessed value by the millage rate (expressed as mills x .001).

-The real estate taxes paid to Plymouth Township cover a comprehensive array of quality services such as police, highway maintenance, street lights, sanitation, snow and ice removal, parks and recreation programs, code enforcement, etc.
+The real estate taxes paid to Plymouth Township cover a comprehensive array of quality services such as police, highway maintenance, street lights, sanitation, snow and ice removal, parks and recreation programs and code enforcement.

 Residents who pay their current year’s Township property tax by April 25 receive a 2% discount, while Township taxes paid after June 26 are subject to a 10% penalty.
 If a Plymouth property owner does not pay their Township tax by December 31, a lien will be placed against the property until the delinquent taxes are paid.
 The property could also be subject to a Sheriff’s Sale to the public.